Another beautiful greenway is now available to visitors looking for outdoor activities in Ireland this summer and beyond.

 Templeglantine to Abbeyfeale (9 km/5.59 miles to Abbeyfeale and 3 km/1.86 miles to the Kerry border)

-Experience the tranquility of Tullig Wood on this stretch of the greenway.
+The tranquil Tullig Wood can be found on this stretch of the greenway.

 The forest is an important wildlife habitat for birds, badgers, and butterflies, and a truly serene area of the greenway in contrast to the busy towns along its route.